tenstorrent/tt-metal/CONTRIBUTING.md

   bug fix.
 - The responsibility of identifying, announcing status-tracking, and escalating broken non-post-commit pipelines will be the responsibility of codeowners whose tests are in the said non-post-commit pipeline.
+  - In the case of the model performance test pipeline, there are codeowners for such tests.
+However, it is the collective responsibility of all developers to ensure that we do not regress this pipeline.

 ### Documentation